fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 | YCrCb | 0,2 | False | False | True | **0.9875** |
 | YCrCb | 1,2 | False | False | True | 0.9475 |

-LUV was not able to train because of NaN values in the scaler that caused exceptions.
-I did not look into that as I got high accuracies on other parmeters
+LUV was not able to be trained because of NaN values in the scaler, that caused exceptions.
+I did not look into that as I got high accuracies on other parmeters.
-YUV color channel 0 and 2 resulted in a high accuracy which offers a smaller feature size and faster processing.
+YUV color channel 0 and 2 resulted in a high accuracy, which offers a smaller feature size and faster processing.
 The same applied for YCrCb color channel 0 and 1
 In the last round I trained these other feature combinations.
 To execute this call `python trainSvm.py task trainList3`.